xts2002/demo-ci/README.md

 ```bash
 https://github.com/<USER>/demo-ci/compare/main...buggy
 ```

-You will be presented to the the differences of both branches, and  you should also write a description for your PR.
+You will be presented with the differences of both branches, and you should also write a description for your PR.

 ![CI Creating a PR](./images/ci-creating-pull-request.png)